moj-analytical-services/rpackage_training/README.md

 ## Adding functions

+A training course on writing functions in R is available [here](https://github.com/moj-analytical-services/writing_functions_in_r) but for speed in this course we will skip over function development.

 We are going to include two functions in our example package, one that builds a tabulation of data and another that fetches some data from s3 before building the tabulation.
+The functions omit things like data validation and error handling that you should include in real produciton code.

-Functions must be saved in .R files in the R/ folder.
+In a package, functions must be saved in .R files in the R/ folder.
 You can have multiple functions in a single script (suggestions about how to organise your functions is available [here](https://r-pkgs.org/code.html#sec-code-organising)) but we will use one function per file for this exercise.

-### Function one
+### wrangle data function
 ```R
 wrangle_data <- function(df, pub_year) {